Requiem (Delius): Background

 The reasons why Delius, an avowed atheist, started work on a Requiem, a decidedly Christian (specifically Catholic) form, are obscure.
 (A Mass of Life from 1905 also has a title suggestive of religion, but with an apparently anti-religious text.)
 He started work on the Requiem in 1913, after a holiday in Norway.
 The dedication "To the memory of all young artists fallen in the war" was clearly not in Delius's mind at the outset, as there was no war happening at that time.
 He had substantially completed the work by 26 October 1914, barely ten weeks after the start of the First World War.
-Prior to the outbreak of the war, both Henry Wood and Sir Thomas Beecham had showed early interest in presenting the Requiem during the latter part of the 1914 season.
+Prior to the outbreak of the war, both Henry Wood and Sir Thomas Beecham had shown early interest in presenting the Requiem during the latter part of the 1914 season.
 The war put paid to those plans, and Delius used the opportunity to make some minor revisions.
 By 15 March 1916 he was able to tell Philip Heseltine that it was completely finished.

 Delius's nephew was killed on active service not long before the war ended but the dedication was already appended at the end of the score in the spring of 1918.

 The work lasts a little over half an hour.
 It is in two parts and five sections.
 The chorus appears in every section, along with either the soprano or baritone soloist.
 The soloists do not sing together until the final section: